Living in residence means becoming part of a great community with support to make your transition to university life as smooth as possible.

 - From February 1, 2024 - June 3, 2024

 - Accept your offer of admission from the University of Waterloo

-- Complete the First-Year Guarantee Residence application by June 1 at 11:59 p.m.
+- Complete the First-Year Guarantee Residence Application by June 3 at 11:59 p.m.
 EDT

 - Having trouble applying?
 Make sure to claim your WatIAm ID and set up Two Factor authentication!

-- Make sure to review your self reported gender to the University before you submit your residence application.
+- Make sure to review your self reported gender to the university before you submit your residence application.
 Many students incorrectly report their gender on their OUAC application, which can impact roommate requests later in the process.
-By reviewing and addressing the issue before June 1 it can make your process smoother!
+By reviewing and addressing the issue before June 3 it can make your process smoother!

-- Need Accessible Housing Supports?
-Complete an Accessible Housing application by June 1, 2022!
+- Need special consideration for your residence room assignment?
+Complete an Accessible Housing application and submit supporting documentation by June 3, 2024!

 - Housing accommodations can be made for medical, sensory, physical, environmental, psychological, allergy/dietary restrictions, or mental health conditions.